photoprism/photoprism-docs/docs/user-guide/import-vs-index.md

-# Shall I import or index my orginals?
+# Shall I import or index my originals?

 Import is a temporary folder from which you can move or copy files to originals in a structured way that avoids duplicates.
 Most users with existing collections will want to index their originals directly without importing them,